RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Menu opening effect** _(OpenGL renderer only)_

 Animation to play when opening the main menu or the game options menu.
 Can be set to _Scale-up, _Fade-in_ or _None_.

+**Launch screen duration**

+This configures for how long to display the game launch screen when starting a game.
+The options are _Normal_, _Brief_, _Long_ and _Disabled_.
+If set to _Disabled_, a simple notification popup will be displayed instead.

 **Blur background when menu is open** _(OpenGL renderer only)_